-We do not think Exhibit 1070 is irrelevant.
+We do not find Exhibit 1070 irrelevant.
 It was introduced to support the Petitioner's argument raised to counter the general statement made by Patent Owner that cutting and pinching are mutually exclusive.
 As Patent Owner placed the end use of the forceps into play in the first instance, in our view it is only fair that Petitioner could raise evidence to counter that proposition.
 Accordingly, this motion is denied as to Exhibit 1070.